semanticdata/ximena/src/notes/writing-with-outlines.md

 compartir: true

 enableToc: true
-description: 'Learning how to write with brevity (short-form), how to write long-form, how to use gesticulation.'
+description: "Learning how to write with brevity (short-form), how to write long-form, how to use gesticulation."
 ---

 # Writing with Outlines